Bmullzz/Java-Notes/1_Java/3_ObjectsAndClasses/3_DefiningYourOwnClasses.md

 Wouldn't it be easier to make the `name`, `salary`, and `hireDay` fields public, instead of having separate accessor methods?

 However, the `name` field is a read-only field.
 Once you set it in the constructor, there is no method to change it.
 Thus, we have a guaruntee that the `name` field will never be corrupted.

+The `salary` field is not read-only, but it can only be changed by the `raiseSalary` method.
+In particular, should the value ever turn out wrong, only that method needs to be debugged.
+Had the `salary` field been public, the culprit for messing up the value could have been anywhere.

+Sometimes, it happens that you want to get and set the value of an instance field.
+Then you need to supply _three_ items:

+- A private data field;
+- A public field accessor method; and
+- A public field mutator method.

+This is a lot more tedious than supplying a single public data field, but there are considerable benefits.